 The following tutorial will demonstrate how to setup a mail account in the Apple Mail client (also known as Mac Mail).
 This tutorial is using the Mavericks OS (OSX 10.9.2).
 The specific Apple Mail version involved in this tutorial is version 7.2.
+These steps will still apply to the Apple Mail client through OSX El Capitan (10.11.3) and Apple Mail client version 9.2.
 If you are using an InMotion Hosting account, you can set up email accounts through the cPanel.
 Mac Mail allows you to access these email accounts and manage your emails.

 Setting up an Email Account with Apple Mail

 There are a few different ways to open a new account: